mariusmuntean/ChartJs.Blazor/README.md

 For detailed instruction go to the [Wiki page](https://github.com/mariusmuntean/ChartJs.Blazor/wiki).

-1. In you cshtlm create a new ChartJsPieChart and give it an instance of PieChartConfig ...
+1. In you cshtml create a new ChartJsPieChart and give it an instance of PieChartConfig ...

 ```html
 <h2>Chart JS charts using Blazor</h2>